nginx/agent/docs/content/overview.md

 ## Event Notifications

 NGINX Agent allows a gRPC connected control system to register a listener for a specific event.
 The control mechanism is then invoked when NGINX Agent sends an associated system signal.
-The source of a notification can be either the NGINX instance or the Agent itself.
+The source of a notification can be either the NGINX instance or NGINX Agent itself.
 Here's a list of currently supported events:

 {{< raw-html>}}<div class="table-responsive">{{</raw-html>}}